Gel Toe Protectors: Gel Toe Caps & Toe Sleeves

 - Cushion and protect corns, callouses, hammertoes, clawed toes, overlapping toes, under-riding toes

-- Can be used in fashion shoes, high heels, sandals, work boots, hiking boots, running shoes
+- Wear in fashion shoes, high heels, sandals, work boots, hiking boots, running shoes

 - Used in sport for pressure and friction protection